The 3 Best Small RV Air Conditioners: Brand Buying Guide

 The motor, compressor, and evaporator are bracketed together.
 Also, the wrap-around shroud and carbon steel base keep it sturdy.

-Coming to the noise, the fan does not switch off and on during operation.
+The noise comes from the fan not switching off and on during operation.
 Only the compressor does.
-So, your sleep won’t get interrupted by the sudden starting noise created by the fan.
+So your sleep won’t get interrupted by the sudden starting noise created by the fan.

-Unlike the earlier models, the Brisk II features a vertical-mounted compressor that increases the height of the unit by a few inches.
-That’s just a small niggle though.
+Unlike the earlier models, the Brisk II features a vertical-mounted compressor that increases the unit’s height by a few inches.

-The upgraded compressor and the large air vents improve the airflow by 15%.
-This will cool your trailer in no time.
-The Brisk II has three-speed settings and does a fantastic job at cooling both, large and medium-sized RVs.
+The upgraded compressor and the large air vents improve the airflow by 15%, cooling your trailer quickly.
+The Brisk II has three speed settings and does a fantastic job cooling both large and medium-sized RVs.

 - Sleek and stylish